goodnlp/all-you-need-is-arxiv-search/README.md

 # all-you-need-is-arxiv-search

-## Features in this repository
+## What is Arxiv Search

+* There has been an explosion of research output in the scientific community, especially in Arxiv, people could easily get lost and overloaded when reading through
-* A website that includes the latest articles from various fields, with search and analysis of research trends over any period;
+* This project helps to provide a handy platform to follow the latest articles from various fields, with search function over any period.

-https://www.arxiv.dev is now live, featuring search functionality, browsing by field, and more data analysis features are in development.

-* Push notifications for the latest arxiv papers based on WeChat search;

-* Push notifications for the latest arxiv papers through a Telegram bot.

-* This repository will also open-source the development process of the web app and WeChat bot as a tutorial.

 ## Introduction to the 3 major features